-We don’t tell a banker we “need a loan;” we say we’re “considering our financing options.”
-We don’t say another bank turned our loan down; we say we’re “talking to other banks, too.”
-And we don’t say we need a new banking relationship; we say we already have a bank “but it never hurts to talk.”
+A retailer doesn’t tell a banker in retail he “needs a loan;” he say he's “considering his financing options.”
+He doesn't say another bank turned his loan down; he say he's “talking to other banks, too.”
+And he doesn’t say he needs a new banking relationship; he says he already has a bank “but it never hurts to talk.”

 We can help our banker and our loan by preparing him well, coaching him with answers to the questions he’s likely to be asked.
 If they’re complex, we can provide them in writing, review them with him, and make him prove he understands them.